© UNICEF/NIGB2010-0214/Giacomo Pirozzi|

 From 2008 to 2012, UNICEF procured over 120 million nets and provided support to over 30 countries.

 Major recent efforts to scale-up the availability of ITNs in Africa are yielding impressive results.
-By 2011, 110 countries worldwide had adopted the policy to provide nets to all persons at risk of malaria – “ universal coverage”, of which 89 have policy of distributing them free of charge to the end user.
+By 2011, 78 countries worldwide had adopted the policy to provide nets to all persons at risk of malaria – “ universal coverage”, of which 89 have policy of distributing them free of charge to the end user.
 According to the latest available data, 53% of all households in sub-Saharan Africa own at least one bed net, and 90% of all people who have access to a net use it.
-AS of 2012, it is estimated that 33% of the population at risk and 41% of children under five, were sleeping under a net in SSA.
+The proportion of the population sleeping under an ITN – which represents the population directly protected – was estimated to be 36% in 2013, with 41% of children under five sleeping under a net in SSA.
 However variability across Africa is quite high and ranges from as low as less than 30% in some countries to more than 80% in others (based on surveys available in 2012).

 Together with its partners, UNICEF distributes ITNs, especially Long Lasting Insecticide Treated Nets (LLINs) using routine health services – particularly at Ante-Natal Care (ANC) and expanded programme on immunization (EPI) contact points - and through mass campaigns – both stand-alone and integrated with other child survival interventions.
 UNICEF works with Ministries of Health, non-governmental organizations (NGOs) as well as community and village health workers to develop local distribution systems and ensure nets reach their targeted beneficiaries.